skonfig/extra/type/__netbox_gunicorn/man.rst

 OPTIONAL PARAMETERS
 -------------------
+state
+    Represents the state of the Gunciron application.
+Defaults to ``enabled``.

+    enabled
+        The Gunicorn service is enabled and running. disabled
+        The Gunicorn service is installed, but disabled. absent
+        The uWSGI service is not installed and all configuration removed.

+    This type does not guarantee anything about the running state of the service.
+To be sure about the service is stopped or not, use the type :strong:`cdist-type__systemd_service`\ (7) after this execution.

 bind-to
     The hosts the gunicorn socket should be bind to.
 Formats are `IP`, `IP:PORT`, `unix:PATH` and `fd://FD`.
 Parameter can be set a multiple